-Entry into the Lower School (P3 to P4)
+Entry into the Prep School (Year 3 to Year 8)

-Following receipt of a completed Registration Form, parents are invited to visit the School and meet the Headmaster; following this, should they wish to pursue the application, their child is invited to spend the morning at the School, where (s)he will meet potential classmates and be assessed by the Head of the Lower School, using standardised tests of reasoning and reading skills.
-Following this and receipt of a satisfactory report from the child’s current school, a place will be offered, provided the assessment does not discover any severe learning difficulties; should this be the case, careful thought is given about whether the School’s level of Learning Support is adequate to cater for the particular needs highlighted.
+Following receipt of a completed Registration Form, parents are invited to visit the School and meet the Headmaster.
+Following this, should they wish to pursue the application, their child is invited to spend a morning or afternoon at the School, where (s)he will meet potential classmates and be assessed by the Assistant Head (Assessment), using standardised tests of reasoning, reading skills and school exams.
+Following this and receipt of a satisfactory report from the child’s current school, a place will be offered, provided the assessment does not discover any severe learning difficulties; should this be the case, careful thought is given by the SENDCo as to whether the School’s level of Learning Support is adequate to cater for the particular needs highlighted.

 If pupils are unsuccessful in their entry in to Quainton Hall the Headmaster will write to the parents to explain the reason for the school’s decision.
 The same test papers are used at all assessments to ensure a standardised result is gained and therefore the school will not release these papers to the parents of potential pupils.